by Patience Bloom, adapted from her blog

 - After a night of passion, the hero cooks breakfast, especially eggs.
 So many heroes, as it turns out, can make omelets.
 They go to omelet school before they take out a lady.
 What a heroine really wants is a nice gooey Cinnabon in the morning–or that’s just me.

 - The heroine says at the beginning that she has no time for love.
 I never believe this.
 It’s a deliberate set-up to show us just how radically her world is about to change.
 I have a friend who has no time for love.
-He works at his day job and spends all his free time dazzling in the entertainment industry.
+He works at his day job as a nurse and spends all his free time dazzling in the entertainment industry.
 “What about love?”
 I queried.
 He acted as if I’d asked him about string theory.
 If the heroine has no time for love, she wouldn’t even be thinking this or saying it.
 When in doubt, show us how busy and indifferent she is.

 As I wrote above, these clichés can be welcome to a reader, but it should be every writer’s challenge to forge a new path.
 Make it even more memorable and creative for us, your old, new and future readers.